dhamacher/tensorflow-models/README.md

 # tensorflow-models
-Collection of TensorFlow models in preparation of writing the Google TensorFlow Certificate exam.
+Collection of TensorFlow models build in Google Colab in preparation for writing the Google TensorFlow Developer Certificate exam.